ezEngine/docs-src/pages/docs/runtime/reflection-system.md

 void SetterFunc(Type value);
 ```

-Type can be decorated with const and reference but must be consistent between get and set function.
+Type can be decorated with const and reference, but must be consistent between the get and set function.
 The available macros are the following:

 ```cpp
 EZ_MEMBER_PROPERTY("Member", m_fFloat1),